snohio/hawkscrest/topics.md

 - [ ] More formal Newsletter / Regular Announcements
 - [ ] Clubhouse Thermostat issues (parties changing the settings)
 - [ ] Fountain Locks
-- [ ] Legal Ruling on utilizing a Chat tool like Teams / Slack / Google Chats-workspace
+- [ ] Legal Ruling on utilizing a Chat tool like Teams / Slack / Google Chat (Workspace)
-- [ ]
+- [ ] Update email so we use the @hawkscresthoa such as pres@hawkscresthoa and landscaping@hawkscresthoa.com.
+These can forward.